 As a first stepping stone into the world of project management, this qualification will place graduates in a good position for a junior project manager or project assistant role.
 For work-place learners who are interested in developing their project management skills within their chosen industry – this qualification will provide you with the tools to succeed.

 Once you graduate you could explore the New Zealand Diploma in Business for a greater understanding of leadership and business functions or enrol in a more advanced project management course/qualification.

 - 40 credits NCEA Level 1, including 10 literacy credits and 10 numeracy credits

 - Skills for tertiary study (including literacy and numeracy) may be acquired through study, work and/or life experience.
 Students who can demonstrate these skills may be approved for alternative entry.

 - If English is not your first language you may also be required to provide evidence of your English language skills as listed below.
 If you have no evidence of your English language skills and are a New Zealand citizen or permanent resident, us for an assessment.

 - IELTS 5.5 Academic (no lower than 5.0 in any subtest).
 For acceptable alternatives refer to the English Proficiency Outcomes Chart.

 Note: Students who have achieved NCEA Level 3 University Entrance requirements are not required to provide evidence of English Language Skills.

 Student loans and allowances

 Courses and qualifications through TANZ eCampus are eligible for student loan support on condition that the student and level of study meet certain criteria.
 Student loans are administered through Studylink.
-Visit for more information or phone TANZ eCampus on 0800 328 269 and we can point you in the right direction.
+Visit for more information.

 “I really enjoy having the ability to study when I have the time and wherever I might be.
 I also like the online videos and course reading and have found the course facilitators are always available when I need them,”